 Our Core Glazes

-To achieve the subtle finish of Fossil Gray, we apply multiple glazes in sequence, carefully firing the vessel.
+To achieve the refined finish of Fossil Gray, we apply multiple glazes in sequence, carefully firing the vessel.
 This can yield a vertical striation reminiscent of a Scandinavian hare's fur or a more even, speckled surface.
 The range is shown below.

 Obsidian is a rich black satin glaze with a crystalline texture.

 White Quartz has a subtle crackle and an almost crystalline eggshell quality.